Design studies: Design ethnography

 This form of research requires the scholar to partake in the use of, or observe others use, a designed object or system.
 Design ethnography has become a common tool where design is observed as a social practice.
 It describes a process in which a researcher will partake in traditional observant style ethnography, and observe potential users complete activities that can inform design opportunities and solutions.
 Other ethnographic techniques used by design studies scholars would fall more in line with anthropologists usage of the method.
 These techniques are observant and participant ethnography.
 The observant style requires the scholar to observe in an unobtrusive manner.
 Observations are recorded and further analyzed.
 The participant style requires the scholar to partake in the activities with their subject.
 This tactic enables the scholar to record what they see, but also what they themselves experience.

+Design ethnography emerged out of a movement in the late 1980s by organizations such as Xerox/PARC (Palo Alto Research Center], Institute for Research on Learning and Jay Doblin & Associates toward social science approaches in their product design and development efforts.
+In the 1990s, the research and design consultancy E-Lab (founded by former Doblin employees) took this approach further, pioneering a multidisciplinary methodology guided by anthropology and ethnography.
+E-Lab challenged conventional market research by prioritizing real-world user experiences and behaviors uncovered through fieldwork, then analyzing the data for patterns organized by explanatory frameworks.